Please Pass Brendan Dassey Juvenile Interrogation Protection Law In Wisconsin

 Wisconsin law currently falls short, as it only requires law enforcement to immediately attempt to notify the child’s parent or guardian.
 The state does not specify whether juveniles have the right to the presence of an attorney or a parent during questioning.
 Thankfully, in 2005, the Wisconsin Supreme Court exercised its supervisory power to require that all custodial interrogations of juveniles be recorded.

-The recording of my son’s interrogation provides a clear cut example of why minors need further protection.
-The Bluhm Legal Clinic has modeled legislation which can be used as a guideline for legislators looking to improve the system.
+The recording of Brendan's interrogation provides a clear cut example of why minors need further protection.
+The Bluhm Legal Clinic has modeled legislation that can be used as a guideline for legislators looking to improve the system.
 Their recommendations can be viewed here: http://www.law.northwestern.edu/legalclinic/wrongfulconvictionsyouth/resources/legislation/

 The state of Wisconsin made a promising move in the right direction by recognizing the need for recorded interrogations.
 They now need to further their efforts by enacting legislation to protect minors during interrogations.